jeffreykegler/hoonlint/misc/whitespace.md

 * Every hoon except the first is the last runchild of the previous hoon in the sequence

-* Every rune-ish is either at the same column location as the first hoon in the sequence, or is on the same line as ("joined with") the rune-ish of previous hoon in the sequence.
+* Every tall rune-ish is either

+    * a "row-initial" tall rune-ish, which should be at the same column location as the first hoon in the sequence, or;

+    * a "joined" tall rune-ish, that is, another tall rune-ish on the same line as the initial rune-ish.

 * The sequence is maximal.
 That is, no chain is a sub-sequence of a longer chain.

+For the purposes of chain inter-line alignment, a row starts with a row-initial rune-ish.
+The silo elements for a row are its tall rune-ishes and their runechildren, in lexical order, recursively.
+A runechild which itself is a tall rune-ish expressions is never a silo elements -- instead it is broken out into its rune-ish and runechildren, and these are become silo elements in that row.
+Each silo element goes into one silo, so that the first silo element goes into silo 0, the second goes into silo 1, etc.

+A row may contain multiple lines, but rune-ishes and runechildren not on the first line of the row are not used in determining inter-line alignment, and therefore are not added as silo elements.

+This implies that

+* Every row-initial rune-ish is in silo 0,

+* Every tall rune-ish is a separate silo element.

+* Every runechildren of a tall rune-ish is a separate silo element, unless it is itself a tall rune-ish.

+* For chained inter-line alignment,
+  The row and silo grid may be "ragged", so that some rows do not have elements in every silo.

-Silo'ing is by rune-ishes and runechildren of hoons in the chain so that, in the above example, there are 4 rows each of 3 silos.
+In the following example, there are 4 rows each of 3 silos.
 Every row in a chain starts with a rune-ish, but not every rune-ish need start a row, and a given silo may contain both rune-ishes and runechildren.